percona/percona-server/doc/source/release-notes/Percona-Server-5.5.36-34.0.rst

  On *Ubuntu* Precise multiple architecture versions of ``libmysqlclient18`` couldn't be installed side by side.
 Bug fixed :bug:`1052636`.

+ Database administrator password could be seen in plain text if when ``debconf-get-selections`` was executed.
+Bug fixed :bug:`1018291`.

 Other bugs fixed: :bug:`1005787`.